Last reviewed - April, 2022

 Yes.
 The EEOC and OCRC continue to enforce the ADA and the Ohio laws against discrimination, which still apply to employers with 4 employees for Ohio law,

 or 15 employees for the ADA.
 You should check with the EEOC or OCRC to get the most up-to-date information about how to file a charge.
 Their websites are http://www.eeoc.gov and http://crc.ohio.gov.
 Both agencies can help you complete charge paperwork and have it notarized.
 It is important to remember there are deadlines for filing charges of discrimination with the OCRC or EEOC.
 See Employment Discrimination - Rights and Remedies for People with Disabilities for more information.

 Can I still file a lawsuit under the ADA, Ohio law, or both?
 What about deadlines?

 You can still file a lawsuit, but some courts have changed filing directions because of COVID-19.
-If you have received a Notice of Rights to Sue letter from the EEOC, meaning you have only 90 days to file a lawsuit from when you got the letter, or if you have questions about a deadline, DRO recommends you contact our intake for help.
+If you have received a Notice of Rights to Sue letter from the EEOC, meaning you have only 90 days to file a lawsuit from when you got the letter, or if you have questions about a deadline, DRO recommends you consult an attorney for help.
 Some court filing deadlines may be extended at this time, and an attorney can help let you know what deadlines apply to your case.

 Medical Inquiries and Examinations and Confidentiality